 If you have ever had a pig on your place, then you know how much they love to wallow in mud.
 Pigs love it so much they will dump their drinking water over to enjoy the fun of wallowing.
-The problem is that then they have no water to drink, except the muddy stuff.
-The muddy water seems to suit the pigs fine, but as a person who wants to provide the best for the animals in my care, it didn’t suit me.
+The problem- they have no water to drink, except the muddy stuff.
+The muddy water seems to suit the pigs fine, but as a person who wants to provide the best for the animals in my care, it doesn’t suit me.

 In the following pictures, you will notice that my pipe is not green but white.
 Also, I chose the heaviest grade of pipe available, 8 inches in diameter and 5 feet in length.
 This is because I do not want to fill this everyday and I thought the heavy grade pipe would have a longer life as pigs can be very rough.
-The water valves were purchased at our feed store and the other supplies came from the local hardware store.
-I purchased a 10 ft piece of pipe and had the store cut it into 2 pieces along with 2 caps to fit.
+The water valves were purchased at our feed store but sometimes these can be hard to find but you can order them here.
+The other supplies came from the local hardware store.
+I purchased a 10 ft piece of pipe and had the store cut it into 2 pieces along with 2 caps to fit each pipe.
 All total I spent about $55.00 and will have two waterers when done.

 After the valve is in, the pipe needs to be cleaned to prepare them for the plumbers cement and putty.
 If the cap and pipe are not cemented together the water will leak out.
 Also, the valve needs plumber’s putty to keep it from leaking.
 First, I cleaned the pipe and cap with orange oil and vinegar to get all the dirt off.
 The orange oil was followed by alcohol so that the surface would be super clean and dry faster.
 When you are trying to glue anything, dirt and moisture are not your friend.

 For the valve: scope out about a quarter’s worth of putty and roll it into a snake (think play-dough and preschool).